parker-t-jones/p0-person-201/README.md

 - Create a new class `Person201Farthest` (in a new file named accordingly) with a `main` method to find the two distinct (i.e., inequal) people furthest apart from each other.
 - Modify method `countEateries` in class `CountEateries` so it finds data appropriately.

-## Challenge Problem and program

-Using the concepts and code from `PeopleDownloder` and `Counteateries`, write a new class `Popularity` in which you copy/paste and add code so that when the program is executed it determines at least the most chosen ninth-street eatery accessible via the file accessed when `PeopleDownloader` is run, preferably using that code.
-You can also simply download that data and write a program, but then your program won't be processing data dynamically.
-You can try to find the top 5 or 10 eateries rather than simply the top one.
-If you do this challenge problem, you'll submit the program you write as part of pushing to Git, but you should make sure there's a section in your Analysis document that describes your results and the methodology you used in writing the program.
-If you complete this challenge, you'll gain a great sense of satisfaction and you can earn 5 engagement points as well.

 ## Submission